jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

-The numbers in the block above represent the indentation positions that are cycled through following a nested list when the point is at the block as shown.
+The numbers in the block above represent the indentation positions that are cycled through following a nested list when the point is at the block above position 5.
 In order, these positions would be appropriate for 1) starting a new nested list item, 2) continuing the nested list item with indentation past the marker, 3) starting a list item with a deeper level of nesting, and 4) adding a nested indented code block.

-Outdenting is handled similarly when `DEL` or backspace (`markdown-outdent-or-delete`) is pressed at the beginning of the non-whitespace portion of a line.

 If you so desire, you can fully customize this behavior by writing your own indentation function and setting the variable